seamplex/feenox/doc/sds.md

 > 220-execution.md
 > ```

+As requested by the SRS and explained in @sec:scope, FeenoX is a program that reads the problem to be solved at run-time and not a library that has to be linked against code that defines the problem.
-As explained in @sec:scope, since FeenoX is designed to run as
+Since FeenoX is designed to run as

  * a Unix filter, or
  * as a transfer function between input and output files